boxinghub/BoxingHub/README.md

 ##### 2. Folder "static":

 - bootstrap: control the aesthetics of the web application.
 - css: control the aesthetics of the web application, for example: color, size, and position.
+It also makes certain elements more responsive.
 - fonts: control the fonts of the web application.
 - images: images resources used by this application.
 Such as logos, background, images for the content of different pages.
 - js: control how the view effects of how a page is loaded, for example, when a user scrolls down, the navigation bar shrinks to provide a better view and convenientce to navigate to other pages; when a user is scroll a page, and when "likes" or "loves" button is clicked.